Lyman Reservoir

-The Lyman Reservoir is the largest lake in the region.
-Lyman Lake State Park, is located in and administered by the Apache-Sitgreaves National Forest, attracts anglers, as well as campers and water skiers year-round.
+The Lyman Reservoir is a reservoir on the Little Colorado River located 17 mi north of Springerville.
+It is the largest lake in the region.
+Lyman Lake State Park attracts anglers, as well as campers and water skiers year-round.

 History

 Lyman Lake State Park was officially dedicated on July 1, 1961, making it Arizona's first recreational State Park.
 The run-offs from nearby Mount Baldy and Escudilla Mountain, the second and third tallest mountains in Arizona respectively, feed into Lyman Lake Reservoir.